HARRY S. POZYCKI, ESQ., Chairman

 Curtis Tao is currently Managing Director and Associate General Counsel for Citigroup, Inc. in New York City.
 From 2008 – 2011 he was corporate counsel for regulatory issues at Goldman Sachs.
 From 2005- 2008, he was with Citicorp as Senior Regulatory Counsel.
 Previously, he was with the law firm of Cleary Gottlieb.
 He received a J.D., cum laude, Order of the Coif, from Rutgers School of Law - Newark in 1999, where he was senior articles editor of the Rutgers Law Review.
 He received an undergraduate degree from Rutgers College in 1995.
 From 1999 to 2000, he served as law clerk to the Honorable John L. Coffey of the Seventh Circuit of the Federal Court of Appeals.
 From 2000 to 2001, he served as law clerk to the Honorable Deborah T. Poritz, Chief Justice of the Supreme Court of New Jersey.
 Mr. Tao is a member of the Bars in New York and New Jersey and is admitted to practice before the Federal District Court of New Jersey and the Federal Court of Appeals for the Ninth Circuit.

-President & CEO, Delaware State Chamber of Commerce
+Former President & CEO, Delaware State Chamber of Commerce

-Joan Verplanck is President and CEO of the Delaware State Chamber of Commerce.
+Joan Verplanck is the former President and CEO of the Delaware State Chamber of Commerce.
 The Chamber was founded in 1837 and is the largest, most influential business organization in the State of Delaware.
 Previously, she was a Senior Director at Cushman & Wakefield New Jersey, an international real estate firm.
 She was formerly president of the New Jersey Chamber of Commerce, a 97-year-old Trenton-based business advocacy organization from 1995 - 2010.
 As the Chamber's first female president, Joan represented the business community on a wide range of critical issues, most notably those involving the port and education.
 Joan was instrumental in creating the New Jersey Chamber of Commerce Foundation, which was established to build a highly qualified workforce through innovative collaborations with K-12 education and the workforce training and preparation system.
 Joan ranked No. 58 on the 2007 PoliticsNJ Power List, which lists the state's 100 most influential people.
 She was named one of the state's ten most powerful women in business by the Star-Ledger in 2006 and 2002.
 In 2004, she was named by New Jersey Monthly magazine as one of five "business power players."
 She is the recipient of numerous honors and awards.

 REV. DEFOREST B. SOARIES, JR., Emeritus Member